fury-gl/fury/docs/source/installation.rst

 Installation
 ============

 FURY supports Python 3.5+.
-You can currently still use Python 2.7 but it will be removed as the Python 2.7 end of life is on December 31st 2019.
+You can currently still use Python 2.7 but it will soon stop being supported as the Python 2.7 end of life is on December 31st 2019.

 Dependencies
 ------------